 Although police officers often respond to calls for service involving similar circumstances, no two scenes are the same.
-A structured preliminary investigation is crucial in determining what happened, and what action is best to take in response.
+A structured preliminary investigation is crucial in determining what happened and the action is best.

 In cases involving offenses, recruits should be able to quickly gather the necessary information to broadcast a flash lookout and general broadcast.
 Lookouts are crucial to the closure of offenses that just occurred when victims are able to provide a description.